 - Commit to only cutting the areas you need to keep short, for example for ease of movement around the garden and children’s ball games

 - Try cutting a trail or maze into your longer grass and listen to the buzz of pollinators as you wander through

-We’ll be opening our garden gates to visitors again on the 21st April, Covid-19 restrictions permitting.
+Our garden gates are open to visitors for the season but tickets need to be pre-booked.
 For information on how to book, click here to head to the Organic Garden page.